cosmos/testnets/interchain-security/UPGRADE_GUIDE.md

 * Governance gated
 * Non-governance gated

+In both cases, you can upgrade your node by replacing the binary manually or using Cosmovisor.

 ## Governance Gated Upgrade

 A governance gated upgrade occurs when an upgrade plan goes on chain through a software upgrade proposal.
 * Your node **will** stop at the height listed in the upgrade plan.

-You can upgrade your node by replacing the binary manually or using Cosmovisor.

 ### Manual Binary Upgrade